US Adds 21.2 GW of Solar Through September 2025

 Addressing Challenges: Project Delays and Market Dynamics

 Despite the impressive growth, the solar sector is not without its challenges.
 In the third quarter of 2025, approximately 20% of planned solar capacity faced delays, down from 25% in the same quarter of 2024.
-These delays, primarily occurring during the late construction and testing phases, are generally short-term and rarely lead to project cancellations.
+These delays, primarily occurring during the late construction and evaluation phases, are generally short-term and rarely lead to project cancellations.
 Developers remain optimistic, with projections indicating the potential addition of 32 GW of solar capacity in the next year.
 The trend suggests a resilient market that is adapting to challenges while maintaining its growth trajectory, as noted by EIA reports.

 The Interplay of Solar and Battery Storage